 - U.S. Court of Appeals – Second Circuit

-Michael Cohen is an associate in the firm’s Litigation Department practicing in the federal and state courts of New York and New Jersey, serving clients from case inception through trial, and on appeal.
+Michael Cohen is a principal in the firm’s Litigation Department practicing in the federal and state courts of New York and New Jersey, serving clients from case inception through trial, and on appeal.
 Michael has represented clients in contract disputes, insurance matters, environmental litigation (including matters involving CERCLA and the New Jersey Spill Act), shareholder litigation, probate and estate litigation, and airline litigation (including matters involving the Airline Deregulation Act of 1978 and the Montreal and Warsaw Conventions governing international air travel).

 Michael’s recent cases include:

 - Serving on the trial team that represented a large commercial real estate developer in a 20-day environmental trial in federal court, which resulted in the dismissal of the largest claims against his client.
 That result was then affirmed by published decision on appeal.
 Litgo New Jersey, Inc. v.
 Comm’r N.J.
 Dept of Environmental Protection, 725 F.3d 369 (3d Cir.
 2013).

 - Obtaining summary judgment awarding nearly $3.5 million to the family owners of a well-known limousine company after the company’s former owner attempted to re-designate the beneficiary of his life insurance proceeds in order to avoid repaying a loan to those family members.